 - Download: Click to download granule in the Granule Information box.

 - Baseline Table

-- One-Click Download: Click the blue down-arrow to immediatly download the product
+- One-Click Download: Click the blue down-arrow to immediately download the product.